krmopuri/foml25/_lectures/foml-17.md

 # thumbnail: /static_files/path/to/image.jpg

 # optional
-tldr: "An ad hoc learning strategy of adding/subtracting the samples to previous parameters."
+tldr: "An ad hoc learning strategy of adding/subtracting the samples to learn the optimal parameters of a linear discriminant."

 # optional
 # set it to true if you don't want this lecture to appear in the updates section